 Translation is a highly skilled and sophisticated process, which must be duly acknowledged.
 Thus, in addition to mentioning Translators’ names on the work translated, we publish their short biographies in a dedicated space, where they can be duly celebrated and become part of the larger network of people engaged in radical decolonisation.

-If you are fluent in other languages (in addition to English) and wish to support translation projects under Decolonial Subversions, contact either of the Founding Editors (Monika: firstname.lastname@example.org; Romina: email@example.com) or fill in the contact form [link].
+If you are fluent in other languages (in addition to English) and wish to support translation projects under Decolonial Subversions, contact either of the Founding Editors (Monika: firstname.lastname@example.org; Romina: email@example.com).

 Guidelines for Translators